 High-potential foreigners are placed into four groups: wealthy global citizens, wealthy retirees, Work-from-Thailand Professionals, and highly skilled workers.

-Wealthy global citizens are individuals who have invested at least 500,000 USD in Thai government bonds, Foreign Direct Investments (FDI), or Thai property.
-Individuals who have earned at least 80,000 USD per year for the past 2 years or hold a minimum of 1,000,000 USD in assets are also eligible.
+Wealthy global citizens are individuals who have invested at least USD 500,000 in Thai government bonds, Foreign Direct Investments (FDI), or Thai property.
+Additionally, they must have earned a minimum of $80,000 per year for the past two years and possess assets totaling at least USD 1,000,000.

-Wealthy retirees are individuals who have invested a minimum of 250,000 USD in Thai property, FDI, or Thai government bonds and have an annual pension of at least 40,000 USD.
-Applicants with a minimum annual pension of 80,000 USD are also eligible for long-term residency.
+Wealthy retirees are individuals who have invested a minimum of USD 250,000 in Thai property, FDI, or Thai government bonds and have an annual pension of at least USD 40,000.
+Applicants with a minimum annual pension of USD 80,000 are also eligible for long-term residency.

 It is expected that this initiative will attract 1 million new foreign residents over the next five years.
-To facilitate the application process, Thailand’s cabinet decided in May 2022 to reduce the visa application fee by half, to 50,000 THB.
+To facilitate the application process, Thailand’s cabinet decided in May 2022 to reduce the visa application fee by half, to THB 50,000.
 This change will come into effect 90 days after the decision’s official publication in the Royal Gazette.

 These guidelines further stipulate that Work-from-Thailand Professionals produce an employment contract from a business located in Thailand or abroad and evidence that they have worked in the target industry for at least 5 of the proceeding 10 years prior to applying for a visa.
 The same applies to highly skilled workers.
 However, exceptions may be made for highly skilled workers with a PhD or above in fields relevant to the targeted industries or applicants working for the Thai government or state-owned agencies.